datanav/docs/gdpr-data-types-purposes-configuration.rst

    * - ``Contact``
-     - An comma separated list of email-addresses for who should get notified when a GDPR data access request or change request is received by the GDPR portal.
+     - An comma separated list of email-addresses for who should get notified when a GDPR data access request or change request is received by the GDPR platform.

    * - ``Purposes``
      - All columns to the right hand side is automatically generated from the "purposes" sheet.
 It creates a matrix